Memory Node

 and on

-groups of operators of the parent state are executed.
-The memory node remembers the last active child state, helping in transition management.
+groups of statements in the parent state.
+History Junction remembers the last active child state, helping in transition management.

-The main differences between a memory node with and without an internal transition are as follows:
+The main differences between a memory node with an internal transition and without it are as follows:

 |